mangh/llvm2019/README.md

 This is a (slighly) modified version of the extension as published under [llvm-project](https://github.com/llvm/llvm-project) (folder llvm/tools/msbuild) for Visual Studio 2017.

-Build with Visual Studio 2019 Community edition.
+Built with Visual Studio 2019 Community edition.
 Tested (very cursory) under Visual Studio 2019 Community only.

 Inspired by: